 The Anglo-Saxon name Spragg comes from its first bearer, who was a person who because of their physical abilities was referred to as sprack.
 This nickname surname was used to denote those individuals who were agile and quite lively.
 A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
 They can describe the bearer's favored style of clothing, appearance, habits, or character.

 The surname Spragg was first found in Suffolk where Reginald Sprag is listed in Suffolk in 1303.
 This is generally considered to be the first record of the family.
 A few years later, Richard Sprak was listed in the Subsidy Rolls of Suffolk in 1327 and Alice Sprakes was listed in Somerset in 1359.

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Spragg has been spelled many different ways, including Spragg, Spragge, Sprague, Sprake, Sprigg, Spriggs and many more.

-Another 50 words (4 lines of text) are included under the topic Early Spragg Notables in all our PDF Extended History products and printed products wherever possible.
+Another 37 words (3 lines of text) are included under the topic Early Spragg Notables in all our PDF Extended History products and printed products wherever possible.

-Some of the Spragg family moved to Ireland, but this topic is not covered in this excerpt.
-Another 215 words (15 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 113 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Spraggs to arrive in North America: